 Oakwood Marina is a family business venture.

-Its taken a long time, for one reason or other and we still have bits to do like providing a formal entrance but we are nearly there and have appointed a marina manager to ensure everyone who joins us is welcomed and catered for.
+Its taken a long time, for one reason or other and we still have bits to do but our entrance gates are nearly completed and we are getting there.

 Funding of the project is supported by a grant from the Rural Development Programme for England (RDPE) administered via the Rural Payments Agency as part of European Agricultural Fund for Rural Development (EAFRD).